Statement of Principal Accounting Policies

 The University receives no similar exemption in respect of Value Added Tax (VAT).
 Irrecoverable VAT arising from expenditure on non-trading activities is charged to the income and expenditure account.
 Any irrecoverable VAT allocated to fixed assets is included in their cost.

 Reserves are classified as either restricted or unrestricted.
 Restricted endowment reserves include balances which, through endowment to the University, are held as a permanently restricted fund which the University must hold in perpetuity.
 Other restricted reserves include balances where the donor has designated a specific purpose and therefore the University is restricted in the purposes for which it may use these funds.
-The policy is to revalue the estate every 5 years, and any surplus arising is added to the revaluation reserve.
-A revaluation of the academic estate was carried out in 2017/18 and a revaluation of the student accommodation was undertaken in 2018/19.
+The policy is to revalue the estate at least every 5 years, and any surplus arising is added to the revaluation reserve.

 The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the balance sheet date and the amounts reported for revenues and expenses during the year.
 It is the view of the directors that there are no significant or material accounting judgements.
 The following are the key sources of estimation uncertainty: